thephoeron/thephoeron.com/README.md

 ### License

-Copyright &copy; 2015, "the Phoeron" Colin J.E.
+Copyright &copy; 2004&ndash;2015, "the Phoeron" Colin J.E.
 Lupton.
-This project has been released under the MIT License; please see `thephoeron.com/LICENSE` for more information.
+All rights reserved.
+The source-code, but not the content, for this project has been released under the MIT License; please see `thephoeron.com/LICENSE` for more information.